Skip to content

 One can imagine the capabilities of meta transactions for scaling dApps and interactions with smart contracts.
 Not only can a user create a gasless transaction, but they can also do so many times, and with an automation tool, meta transactions can influence the next wave of applications for practical use cases.
 Meta transactions enable real utility in smart contract logic, which is often limited because of gas fees and the interactions required on-chain.

-The signed message gets sent to a relayer (the signed tx params about the voting information).
-The relayer validates that this transaction is a priority vote, wraps the voting request into an actual transaction, pays the gas fees, and broadcasts it to the voting contract.
-Everything checks out on the voting contract’s end, and the vote executes on behalf of the user.
+The relayer receives the signed message, validates the priority of the vote, wraps it into a standard transaction, pays the gas fees, and submits it to the voting contract.
+Once validated, the contract executes the vote on behalf of the user.

 Try ‘em out